 To strengthen our pivotal role in the sector of electronic interbank payments.

-At DIAS, sustainable development is intrinsically linked to our mission: to ensure reliable, secure, and transparent transactions that strengthen trust in the Greek financial ecosystem.
+At DIAS, sustainable development is inextricably linked to our mission: to ensure reliable, secure and transparent transactions that strengthen trust in the Greek financial system.

-As an institutional organization operating at the heart of the economy, we embrace the ESG principles (Environmental, Social, Governance) across every aspect of our activity, consistently investing in our people, the environment, and responsible corporate governance.
+As an institutional organization operating at the heart of the economy, we adopt ESG principles (Environmental, Social, Governance) across every aspect of our activity, consistently investing in people, the environment and responsible corporate governance.

-The ESG strategy of DIAS is an integral part of its corporate identity, reflecting the way the organization operates, collaborates, and evolves.
+DIAS’s ESG strategy is an integral part of its corporate identity and reflects the way the organization operates, collaborates and evolves.

-With a vision to connect people, values, and technology, DIAS continues to invest in initiatives that promote sustainable growth, trust, and positive change — for the economy, society, and the environment.
+With a vision of connecting people, values and technology, DIAS continues to invest in initiatives that promote sustainable development, trust and positive change—for the economy, society and the environment.